-now in his new role Spallina had just him over the phone, he was now to controlother p to Petitioner’s siblings and that he needed to make all these decisions and that according to Spallina he had many obligations and responsibilities but he would keep everyone up to speed on what they were doing.
+That Theodore now acting in his new role Spallina had just anointed him over the phone, stated he was now to control the real estate and other properties to Petitioner’s siblings and that he needed to make all these decisions and that according to Spallina he had many obligations and responsibilities but he would keep everyone up to speed on what they were doing.

-That later that day when Petitioner, after looking up Florida law, challenged Spallina’s s that only because Theodore was the oldest living child was he capable of acting as a Personal Representative who could therefore take charge of the properties of the Estates and demanded Theodore again called Spallina to confirm.
+That later that day when Petitioner, after looking up Florida law, challenged Spallina’s claims that only because Theodore was the oldest living child was he capable of acting as a Personal Representative who could therefore take charge of the properties of the Estates and demanded Theodore again called Spallina to confirm.

-That Theodore then claimed Spallina had just informed him on the phone that 2008 the to Shirley’s Estate and therefore he could act in these capacities Spallina was anointing him too in controlling the assets of both Shirley and Simon’s estates.
+That Theodore then claimed that Spallina had just informed him on the phone that under Shirley’s 2008 Trust and Will, he was the Successor Trustee to Shirley’s Estate and therefore he could act in these capacities Spallina was anointing him too in controlling the assets of both Shirley and Simon’s estates.

-That it learned until months later , Spallina and Tescherereelected as the ONLY and that no children had been chosen by Simon alleged 2012 they were operating under.
+That it was not learned until months later that TS, Spallina and Tescher were elected as the ONLY Personal Representatives and that no children had been chosen by Simon in the alleged 2012 Amended Trust they were operating under.

 That Petitioner did not think the proposed 2012 Amended Trust could have been finalized prior to Simon’s death, which elected TS, Spallina and Tescher as Personal Representatives with these new powers, as this would have meant that Shirley’s estate had been closed, which it had not been.
 Petitioner found it very strange that Theodore would be a Successor Trustee in the closed estate of Shirley and further able to now act as Personal Representative or Successor Trustee regarding the properties in Simon’s estate under a moot document.